-The project site must be secured by the application deadline (written documentation of site approval is required.
-RSVP to attend our Site Permissions Info Session October 10, 2018.).
+The project site must be secured/uploaded by the application deadline on October 3, 2022 (written documentation of site approval is required for this grant).

 - What is Public Art?
 Broadly speaking, public art is artwork in the public realm, regardless of whether it is situated on public or private property, or whether it is supported through public or private funding.
 It can range from temporary to permanent work, murals to sculptures, interventions, performances, storytelling, iron pours, sound and light projects, dance and spoken word.
 It is free and accessible to all members of a community.

 - What is an Early-Career Artist?
 An early-career artist is considered as, “showing significant potential, yet…under recognized by their peers and arts professionals.
 Evidence of some professional achievement is expected but artists with an extensive record of accomplishment are not eligible.”
-Forecast’s early-career artist grants are funded by the Jerome Foundation and additional details regarding the early-career artist focus can be found here.
+These grants are not for artists early on in their public career, it is for artists of any discipline who are early in their career.
+If you are considered mid-career in your studio practice but have little public art experience, you would not qualify for the early-career grants, rather, you should apply for the mid-career grants.
+Forecast’s early-career artist grants are funded by the Jerome Foundation; find additional details at this link regarding the early-career artist focus.

-- Complete applications include the following: brief proposal overview (limit 75 words), proposal (limit 500 words), community connection (250 words), early-career status (250 words), career impact (250 words), resume (limit 2 pages), site permission, budget, work samples, and work sample information
+- Complete applications include the following: brief proposal overview (limit 75 words), proposal (limit 500 words), community connection (250 words), early-career status (250 words), career impact (250 words), diversity of lived experience and perspective (250 words), resume (limit 2 pages), site permission, budget, work samples, and work sample information

 These grants are made possible through generous funding from Jerome Foundation.